wagiminator/AVR-Development-Boards/ATmega4808_DevBoard/readme.md

 - Event System for core independent and predictable inter-peripheral signaling
 - Configurable Custom Logic (CCL) with up to four programmable Look-up Tables (LUT)
 - One Analog Comparator (AC) with a scalable reference input
-- One 10-bit 150 ksps Analog-to-Digital Converter (ADC)
+- One 10-bit 150 ksps Analog-to-Digital Converter (ADC) with 12 channels
 - Five selectable internal voltage references: 0.55V, 1.1V, 1.5V, 2.5V, and 4.3V
 - Watchdog Timer (WDT) with Window mode, with a separate on-chip oscillator
 - External interrupt on all general purpose pins